How Do You Convert Fahrenheit To Celsius Equation

 Historical Context

 The development of temperature scales has a rich history rooted in scientific experimentation and the quest for standardized measurement.
-Daniel Gabriel Fahrenheit, a German physicist, invented the Fahrenheit scale in the early 18th century.
+Plus, daniel Gabriel Fahrenheit, a German physicist, invented the Fahrenheit scale in the early 18th century.
 He initially based his scale on two reference points: the temperature of a mixture of ice, water, and salt (set to 0°F) and the temperature of the human body (originally set to 96°F).
 Later, the scale was refined to use the freezing and boiling points of water as fixed points.

 Anders Celsius, a Swedish astronomer, introduced the Celsius scale in 1742.
 His original scale had water freezing at 100 degrees and boiling at 0 degrees, but this was later inverted to the more familiar form where water freezes at 0°C and boils at 100°C. The Celsius scale was designed to be easily reproducible and based on the physical properties of water, making it ideal for scientific use.